Microsoft Teams passes 75 million daily active users

 Teams is Microsoft’s fastest-growing business app ever.
 Microsoft defines DAUs for Teams as “the maximum daily users performing an intentional action in a 24-hour period across the desktop client, mobile client, and web client.
 Intentional actions include sending or replying to a chat, joining a meeting, or opening a file in Teams.
 Passive actions like auto boot, minimizing a screen, or closing the app are not included.”

 Nadella also reported that Microsoft had 258 million monthly active Office 365 business users in the past quarter.
 That means 29% of Office 365’s monthly business users are actively using Teams every day.
-Even consumers aside, there’s still plenty of room for Teams to grow.
+Regardless of how Teams for consumers fares, there’s still plenty of room for Teams to grow.